sasa1977/erlangelist/site/articles/sequences.md

 It was the first day of my first Erlang-based system in production.
 I've invested some sensible amount of time to test and stabilize it.
-I's we're dotted, t's were crossed and I felt confident that it would work reasonably well.
+I's were dotted, t's were crossed and I felt confident that it would work reasonably well.
 The system broke in production within the first few hours of its life.

 The breakage was caused by the excessive usage of the `++` operator.
 I was iteratively building a large list by appending new chunks to its end, which is extremely inefficient in Erlang.
 Why did I do it then?
 Because I didn't know better :-) I incorrectly assumed, based on my experience with other languages, that in the expression `list_a ++ list_b` only `list_b` is being iterated (which would have been fine).